Kaveret

-Kaveret (כוורת, lit. "beehive"), also known as Poogy (פוגי, nickname of band drummer Meir Fenigstein chosen for their performances abroad), was an Israeli rock band, which operated originally from 1973 to 1976.
+Kaveret (כוורת, lit. "beehive"), also known as Poogy (פוגי, nickname of band drummer Meir Fenigstein chosen for their performances abroad), was an Israeli pop rock band, which operated originally from 1973 to 1976.
 Representing Israel in the 1974 Eurovision Song Contest, its songs featured humorous lyrics and ironic musical references.
 Kaveret is widely considered a breakthrough band in Israeli rock and pop history, and its members have had notable solo careers.